-And we know that for those who love God all things work together for good, for those who are called according to his purpose. – Romans 8:28 (ESV)
+And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose. – Romans 8:28 (NASB)

 Do you believe God actually brought His beloved son back from the dead?

 What then shall we say to these things?
-If God is for us, who can be against us?
-He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things? – Romans 8:28 (ESV)
+If God is for us, who is against us?
+He who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things? – Romans 8:31-32 (NASB)

 Yes!
 This is the God of the resurrection!
 His healing power is perfect, infinite and unchanging.
 Your pain is not.
 The God who can calm the sea can calm your soul!

-For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord. – Romans 8:28 (ESV)
+For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord. – Romans 8:38-39 (NASB)